Ambala, India: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Check that you choose the right type.
-The vast majority of adapters currently available are simply plugs and require your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most areas.
+A plug adapter that supports outlet types C, D and M. Check that you find the right type.
+A lot of adapters for sale now are just plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most locations.

 A portable power bank, like this one